ghsioux/multi-cloud-deployment-demo/docs/oidc-setup/azure.md

 ## Prepare the GitHub environment secrets

-We'll create three GitHub environment secrets named in the environment `azure` that will contain the information related to the service principal created above.
-These secret will be used by the [Azure/login](https://github.com/Azure/login) action to authenticate to Azure using OIDC.
+We'll create three GitHub environment secrets in the environment `azure` that will contain the information related to the service principal created above.
+These secret will be used by the [Azure/login](../../.github/workflows/deploy-to-azure-aci.yml#L56-L61) action to authenticate to Azure using OIDC.

 Let's first retrieve the values:
 ```bash